ch-andrew/fm-qr-code-component/README.md

 ### What I learned

 In the beginning I wanted to try something new with this project while still using basic html and css without any frameworks.
-So I decided to use Less CSS for styling, and enjoyed
+So I decided to use Less CSS for styling, and looking forward to use more of it for my next projects

 ```css
 @border-radius: 12px;